Motion picture content rating system: Germany

 The FSK rating also limits the time of the day in which the movie may be aired on free-to-air TV stations to a time frame between 22:00 (FSK 16) or 23:00 (FSK 18) and 6:00.
 Stations are permitted to broadcast films not approved for audiences under 12 at their own discretion.

+Ghana

+In Ghana, films are classified by the Film Classification Committee.